REDUCING RELIGION-INSPIRED CONFLICTS

 By achieving a different balance -- one that would give greater

-importance towards the human rights of non-believers, peace would be
+importance towards the human rights of non-believers, intra-religious and

 We recommend the following actions: